 Sure, the resulting sour cream won’t be as thick as the store bought ones but it definitely will taste so much better (duh!) and you’ll end up making it over and over and pairing it with anything you can find it your kitchen — from ganaches to dips!
 What’s more, its healthy too, what with all the good bacteria.

-See you soon with the pineapple upside down cake recipe (that uses this sour cream recipe in turn).
+See you soon with the perfect pineapple upside down cake recipe (that uses this sour cream recipe in turn).

 - Cream and Yogurt or Curds